 In terms of structure, SPII administrators suggested that SPII should have greater collaboration with Seda and TIA.
 As these programmes are more focused on the commercialisation process, projects should be introduced to other institutions that focus on the next phase of the innovation cycle to improve their chance of successful commercialisation.
-The head of Development Finance at the IDC explained that SPII has a tentative relationship with TIA at the lower levels of implementation; however, more direction is needed from departmental level to ensure true collaboration and synchronisation.
+The head of Development Finance at the IDC explained that SPII has a tentative relationship with TIA at the lower levels of implementation; however, more direction is needed from a departmental level to ensure true collaboration and synchronisation.

 Administrators of SPII were also asked what constraints they face in achieving the programme's objectives.
 This was consistently reported to be a lack of funding.
 This is evidenced by the fact that two moratoriums on funding commitments have recently been implemented.
+The MTEF allocation is currently approximately R54 million per annum, which is consistently fully utilized.
+In addition to this, as of September 2013, there was approximately R226 million on SPII's commitment register that was due to be disbursed.

-1.4.5.
-Sustainability
+4.5.
+SUSTAINABILITY

 The sustainability of SPII measured the extent to which the benefits accrued from SPII were likely to continue once SPII funding ended.
+The indicators assessed include: